Frances Johnston1

 The whole scene was like one of fairyland, most brilliant and imposing; the splendour of the spectacle was much increased by numerous uniforms and regimentals.

 (Heir) WillFrances was named an heir in the will of her husband Richard Henry Bonnycastle dated 17 Jul 1837 in London.
-She was the sole heir and upon her death the estate was to be divided amongst their four daughters.15
+She was the sole heir and upon her death the estate was to be divided amongst their four daughters.9

-(Widowed) DeathHer husband Richard died on 2 Nov 1847.4
+(Widowed) DeathHer husband Sir Richard Henry Bonnycastle died on 2 Nov 1847.4

 1851/2 CensusLady Bonnycastle and her daughters Charlotte, Henrietta, and Louisa appeared on the 1852 Census of Quebec City, Quebec, enumerated 12 Jan 1852.
 They lived in a 3 story brick house and employed two Irish Catholic servants.
-Lady Bonnycastle was age 50 [sic], born in Scotland, widowed, and belonged to the Church of England.16
+Lady Bonnycastle was age 50 [sic], born in Scotland, widowed, and belonged to the Church of England.12

 1861 CensusLady Frances Bonnycastle appeared on the 1861 Census of Kingston City, Frontenac County, Canada West, at S. Johnson St near Bagot, enumerated 1861.
 She was 60, female, widowed, born in Scotland, religion Church of England; with 9 people recorded as family members: